faizan4devloper/band-landing-page/README.md

     contextual: false,
   });

+  const questionsList = [
+    'What are the average class sizes and student-teacher ratios in the local schools?', 'What are the admission criteria for the schools in this area?
+How do they prioritize applications ?', ];

-  const fetchData = async () => {
+  const fetchDataForQuestion = async (question) => {
     try {
       const response = await axios.post(
-        'dummy',
-        {
-          // First question payload
-          question: 'What are the average class sizes and student-teacher ratios in the local schools?',
-          // Second question payload
-          question2: 'What are the admission criteria for the schools in this area?
-How do they prioritize applications?', },
+        'dummy', // Replace 'dummy' with your actual API endpoint {
+          question: `${question}:- hi`,
+        },
         {
           headers: {